sagemath/sage/src/doc/en/developer/packaging.rst

 If an upstream tarball of a package cannot be redistributed for license reasons, rename it to include the string ``do-not-distribute``.
 This will keep the release management scripts from uploading it to the Sage mirrors.
-For an example, see the ``scipoptsuite`` package, which has an "academic" proprietary license.

 Sometimes an upstream tarball contains some distributable parts using a free software license and some non-free parts.
 In this case, it can